 9. Luxembourg – 6.5 kgs per capita

-Coffee-based drinks are quite popular in Luxembourg.
-More than 60% population of Luxembourg drinks 2 cups of coffee per day.
+Luxembourg is a very small country but drinks a lot of coffee.
+More than 60% of the population of Luxembourg drinks 2 cups of coffee per day.

 11. Bosnia and Herzegovina – 6.2 kgs per capita